-An example of a raw image from each camera is shown in Fig. 4a.
+An example of a raw image from each camera is shown in Fig. 4.
 An image registration procedure is required when analyzing PSP to map the images to a physical coordinate system.
-Furthermore, during a run the beam vibrates and causes the 'wind-on' images to lose alignment with the reference 'wind-off' image.
+Furthermore, during a run the beam vibrates and will cause the 'wind-on' images to lose alignment with the reference.
 This issue is common in wind tunnel facilities and can be corrected using image registration with multiple-markers [31, 32], or lifetime PSP which does not require a wind-off reference [33].
 The former is applied in this work.
+A three-step procedure is therefore used to process the images.